 1. Star Realms

 At a glance Star Realms is your typical two-player duelling card game.
 You each have a certain amount of authority and if you can knock your opponent’s down to zero first then you win!
 However it’s so much more.
 Star Realms is a deckbuilding game - you start with a deck of battered and worn-out ships and you use them to buy better ships from the four factions.
 These ships are not only more powerful, but they can also have faction bonuses allowing you to create massive combos when used together.
 The beauty of the game comes from tailoring and evolving your own deck to smash the one your opponent is crafting.
-(In fact, as well as being one of the best two-player board games around, it's one of the best trading, collectible and expandable card games, in our opinion.)
+(In fact, as well as being one of the best two-player board games around, it's also one of the best expandable card games out there too.)

 You see that ‘2-4’ on the game box?
 Go ahead and scratch off the ‘-4’.
 Santorini is an incredible and absolutely gorgeous two-player board game and a true exemplar of ‘easy to learn, difficult to master’.
 You have two workers, each turn you choose one to move one space and then build a bit of tower.
 If you can clamber your way on top of a three-tall tower then you win the game.
 Sounds simple, but add in an opponent who is actively trying to block you by building towers too tall and you have an impeccable abstract game.
 Even if you somehow tire of the gameplay then you can add in unique player powers to keep things fresh.